TarangParmar/fpki-guides/_common/10_troubleshooting.md

 permalink: common/troubleshooting/
 ---

 {% include alert-success.html content="Common issues and troubleshooting procedures related to the Federal PKI Root CA migration are listed below.
-If you need help or have any questions, email us at fpkirootupdate@gsa.gov for help." %}
+If you need help or have any questions, email us at fpkirootupdate@gsa.gov." %}

 ## Windows Troubleshooting
 - [How come my workstation isn't chaining to FCPCA G2?](#how-come-my-workstation-isnt-chaining-to-fcpca-g2)